claffin/cloudproxy/docs/python-package-usage.md

-# Using CloudProxy as a Python Package
+# Using CloudProxy as a Python Package (Development & Integration)

+> **Note:** Docker is the recommended way to deploy CloudProxy in production.
+This guide is for developers who need to:
+> - Integrate CloudProxy directly into Python applications
+> - Develop custom automation workflows
+> - Contribute to CloudProxy development
+> - Build custom proxy management solutions
+>
+> For standard deployments, please use the [Docker installation method](../README.md#docker-deployment-recommended).

-This guide explains how to install and use CloudProxy as a Python package in your own projects.
+This guide explains how to install and use CloudProxy as a Python package for development and integration purposes.

+## When to Use Docker vs Python Package

+### Use Docker When:
+- ✅ Deploying CloudProxy in production
+- ✅ Running CloudProxy as a standalone service
+- ✅ You need isolation from your system Python environment
+- ✅ Managing CloudProxy through its web UI and API
+- ✅ Running in containers, Kubernetes, or cloud platforms
+- ✅ You want the simplest setup and maintenance

+### Use Python Package When:
+- ✅ Integrating proxy management into existing Python code
+- ✅ Building custom automation that needs direct access to CloudProxy internals
+- ✅ Developing or testing CloudProxy features
+- ✅ Creating specialized proxy rotation logic
+- ✅ Embedding CloudProxy in larger Python applications

 ## Installation

-CloudProxy can be installed directly from PyPI:
+CloudProxy can be installed directly from PyPI for development use:

 ```bash
 pip install cloudproxy